All About Cellulite: How to Remedy It?

 What is cellulite?

-cellulite is a condition where the skin appears bumpy due to fat deposits pushing through the subcutaneous connective tissue.
-This phenomenon is the result of a complex interaction between adipose tissue, connective tissue and body fluids.
+Cellulite is a condition where the skin appears dimpled due to fat deposits pushing through the subcutaneous connective tissue.
+This phenomenon is the result of a complex interaction between adipose tissue, connective tissue, and body fluids.

-We find it on the stomach, which can be particularly annoying and often the result of hormonal imbalances or a poor diet, on the thighs, the most common areas in due to the concentration of fat cells, or on the buttocks, where cellulite is often exacerbated by prolonged sitting.
+They can be found on the stomach, which can be particularly bothersome and often results from hormonal imbalances or poor diet, on the thighs, the most common areas due to the concentration of fat cells, or on the buttocks, where cellulite is often exacerbated by prolonged sitting.

 The formation of cellulite is influenced by various factors: